 The muscle is located posteriorly to torus tubarius, coursing through the vertical fold of the nasopharyngeal mucous membrane called the salpingopharyngeal fold.

-Take our quiz and reinforce your knowledge about the muscles of the pharynx.
+Take our study unit and reinforce your knowledge about the muscles of the pharynx.

 The salpingopharyngeus muscle is innervated by branches of pharyngeal plexus that carry the fibers from the vagus nerve (CN X).